 Counseling and training for professionals

 RFSL Support Service has a unique experience in working with LGBTQI people subject to violence.
-We offer consultations for shchool counselors, professionals at youth clinics, the police, women’s and victim’s support services and employees in the social services.
+We offer consultations for school counsellors, professionals at youth clinics, the police, women’s and victims’ support services and employees in the social services.
 We offer lectures and training to organisations that want to increase their competency in receiving LGBTQI people who are subject to violence.
+If you encounter LGBTQI people who are subject to violence, read more here.